 You could also use your contemporary art qualification as a pathway to further study, for example combined with a Master of Teaching (Secondary) you can become a secondary art teacher.

 Building your career is our business.
-Our School of Art, Architecture and Design is ranked in the World Top 1001 and is number one in South Australia for art and design.
+We're number one in South Australia for art and design.
 With 97 per cent of our assessed research at or above world class2, you can be confident that you'll learn advanced art and research skills of the highest standard.